techmccat/bf-lib/README.md

 - ~~Stop infinite loops~~ Not detectable, have a timeout.
 - Return error if the input isn't long enough while doing the first pass, not at runtime
-- Feed data from the first pass to the interpreter